-Provision for income tax consists of final tax from interest income on cash in banks, short term investments and held-to-maturity investments amounting to ₱134,063 and ₱114,473 in 2023 and 2022, respectively (see Note 12).
+Provision for income tax consists of final tax from interest income on cash in banks, short term investments and held-to-maturity investments amounting to ₱519,103 and ₱134,063 in 2024 and 2023, respectively (see Note 12).

-President Rodrigo Duterte signed into law on March 26, 2021 the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act to attract more investments and maintain fiscal prudence and stability in the Philippines.
+On March 26, 2021 the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act to attract more investments and maintain fiscal prudence and stability in the Philippines.
 Republic Act (RA) 11534 or the CREATE Act introduces reforms to the corporate income tax and incentives systems.
 It takes effect 15 days after its complete publication in the Official Gazette or in a newspaper of general circulation or April 11, 2021.

 As clarified by the Philippine Financial Reporting Standards Council in its Philippine Interpretations Committee Q&A No. 2020-07, the CREATE Act was not considered substantively enacted as of December 31, 2020 even though some of the provisions have retroactive effect to July 1, 2020.
-The passage of the CREATE Act into law on March 26, 2011 is considered as a non-adjusting subsequent event.
+The passage of the CREATE Act into law on March 26, 2021 is considered as a non-adjusting subsequent event.
 Accordingly, current and deferred taxes as of and for the year ended December 31, 2020 continued to be computed and measured using the applicable income tax rates as of December 31, 2020 (i.e., 30% RCIT / 2% MCIT) for financial reporting purposes.